 Do You Need a Permit for Solar Panels?
 Everything You Should Know

 Installing solar panels in your home is an opportunity to save money on your energy bills and contribute to a greener world.
-Renewable energy is rising in popularity, with more than 1.47 million solar panels being used across the country.
+Renewable energy is rising in popularity with the benefits of solar panels, with more than 1.47 million solar panels being used across the country.

 But do you need a permit for solar panels?